lazypic/tdcourse/docs/python_postrgresql.md

         """)
     conn = None
     try:
-        # connect to the PostgreSQL server
         conn = psycopg2.connect(host="192.168.219.105",database="projects", user="postgres", password="postgres")
         cur = conn.cursor()
-        # create table one by one
         for command in commands:
             cur.execute(command)
-        # close communication with the PostgreSQL database server
         cur.close()
-        # commit the changes
         conn.commit()
     except (Exception, psycopg2.DatabaseError) as error:
         print(error)